 After normalisation to 20 °C the geometric mean of all DT50 values changed from 1.42 d to 1.10 d.

-In the following table the DT50 values at 20 °C from the table above were used to do the additional soil moisture normalisation.
+In the following table the DT50 values at 20 °C from the table above were used for the additional soil moisture normalisation.

-Table 6: Soil moisture normalisation of DT50 values (20 °C) of Ca CN2 to reference conditions (pF 2)
+Table 2: Soil moisture normalisation of DT50 values (20 °C) of Ca CN2 to reference conditions (pF 2)